GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

-If you need a specific set of Client Hints on your initial request, refer to [Client Hints Reliability](https://github.com/WICG/client-hints-infrastructure/blob/main/reliability.md) to ensure Client Hints are available on site load and optimised.
+If you need a specific set of Client Hints on your initial request, refer to [Client Hints Reliability](https://github.com/WICG/client-hints-infrastructure/blob/main/reliability.md) to ensure Client Hints are available on site load and optimized.

 ## Engage and share feedback